vercel/next.js/docs/basic-features/eslint.md

 ## ESLint Plugin

-Next.js provides an ESLint plugin, [`eslint-plugin-next`](https://www.npmjs.com/package/@next/eslint-plugin-next), already bundled within the base configuration that makes it easy to catch common issues and problems in a Next.js application.
+Next.js provides an ESLint plugin, [`eslint-plugin-next`](https://www.npmjs.com/package/@next/eslint-plugin-next), already bundled within the base configuration that makes it possible to catch common issues and problems in a Next.js application.
 The full set of rules is as follows:

 |     | Rule                                                                                           | Description                                                      |
 | :-: | ---------------------------------------------------------------------------------------------- | ---------------------------------------------------------------- |